 - Take a cool dip at the Currumbin Rock Pools

-- For more wildlife experiences, head to Currumbin Bird Sanctuary
+- See even more wildlife at the Currumbin Wildlife Sanctuary